artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/software-development-process.markdown

 * Commits that are continuation of the same issue should be squashed into one
 * Use `rebase -i` instead of `merge`

-#### The guidlines
+##### The guidelines
-The company shuld have a document that describes the rules all programmers shall follow. it decrease tension during the pull review process.
+The company should have a document that describes the rules all programmers shall follow. it decrease tension during the pull review process.

 ### QA process
-The automation test and refactoring team.

-Reopen and duplicates.
-Checking the code according to specification and making Feedback from the users
+* *Unit testing team* : Probably not everyone will agree with me, but in my opinion tests should do separate team.
+This approach has very important advantage, if somebody else will write tests, he has to understand the code, if not, he will reject the push request.
+This team should work closely to *refactoring team*

+* *The monkey and automation testing team*.
+The team that tests functionality of the app from top level.

+* *Help desk team* Collecting the feedback from the users and helping them out.
+Giving feedback to other teams about the problems the user faced.

+##### Reporting bugs
+Problems
+* Duplicates
+* Reopen because of exclusive requirements

 #### Bug reporting

+### Marketing process

+### Recruitment process

 #### Features planning